Image Hijacks: Adversarial Images can Control Generative Models at Runtime: Related Work

 We highlight the contributions of our work in Table \ref{tab:related works}.
-Overall, the Behaviour Matching algorithm presents a unified framework for training image hijacks.
+Overall, the Behaviour Matching algorithm is a unified framework for training image hijacks.
 Our study is the first we're aware of to perform a systematic, quantitative evaluation of varying image hijacks under a range of constraints.
-It is also the first to demonstrate that, for VLMs, state-of-the-art text-based adversaries are significantly outperformed by image-based adversaries across a diverse range of attacks.
-Finally, we introduce the novel \textit{Prompt Matching} technique, which applies the Behaviour Matching algorithm with soft logit labels to craft image hijacks that force the model to imitate the behaviour of a given text input.
+It is also the first to demonstrate that state-of-the-art text-based adversaries significantly underperform image-based adversaries to VLMs across a wide range of attacks beyond jailbreaking alone.
+Finally, we introduce the novel \textit{Prompt Matching} technique, which applies the Behaviour Matching algorithm with soft logit labels to allow the creation of images that elicit the same behaviour as textual inputs.